Kerckhoffs's Principle in Cryptography

 Key Points

-- Algorithm transparency: Security must not depend on hiding the algorithm.
-Public scrutiny strengthens trust.
+- Algorithm transparency: Security must depend on the key, not the secrecy of the algorithm.
+Public scrutiny strengthens trust and reliability.

-- Open design: Cryptographic systems should be openly published to allow peer review and validation.
+- Open design: Cryptographic systems should be published openly to enable peer review, validation, and continuous improvement.

-- Key secrecy: The encryption key is the only component that must remain confidential.
+- Key secrecy: The encryption key is the only component that must remain confidential to maintain security.

-- Resilience against attacks: Public algorithms are harder to exploit because vulnerabilities are exposed and fixed.
+- Resilience against attacks: Public algorithms are harder to exploit because vulnerabilities are exposed and fixed proactively.

 Why Secrecy of the Algorithm Fails